 To reward effort / progress / attainment in their tasks, teachers will award children Merit Stamps in their books.
-These will be recorded on a bookmark for each child and when an agreed amount is reached, a reward will be earned and their names celebrated in class.
+These will be recorded on a bookmark for each child and when an agreed amount is reached, their names will be celebrated in class and a certificate will be sent home.

-• Level 4 : Star of the Week / Headteacher's Award
+• Level 4: Star of the Week / Headteacher's Award

 Every week, a child will be selected by the class teacher to be the 'Star of the Week' as recognition for something they have achieved during the week.
 In the Celebration Assembly at the end of the week, they will be invited to the front and celebrated by the whole school.
-They will receive a sticker from the Headteacher and have their name added to the Celebration Book at the front of school.
+They will receive a sticker and a certificate from the Headteacher.

 The Headteacher will also choose a child/children to celebrate who they have been made aware of or they have seen displaying outstanding attitude for learning.
-These children will be presented with a Headteacher Award and they will also be invited to have 'Hot Chocolate at the end of every half term.
+These children will be presented with a Headteacher Award to take home.